-However, surprisingly little attention has been paid to the role of language and literacy in refugees' use of phones and the internet, a gap in knowledge which this project addresses through examining the experiences of Rohingya refugees, the languages they used and their phone and internet use.
+However, surprisingly little attention has been paid to the role of language and literacy in refugees' use of phones and the internet, a gap in knowledge which this project addresses through examining the experiences of Rohingya refugees.
 The Rohingya constitute the largest group of refugees in Malaysia.
 The Rohingya language is a spoken language, with no internationally recognised written form.
-Additionally, limited access to education due to persecution and high levels of poverty in Myanmar have present challenges to gaining literacy.
-On arrival in multi-ethnic Malaysia, they face further challenges due to the variety of languages spoken in the country.
+Additionally, limited access to education due to persecution and high levels of poverty in Myanmar have present challenges to gaining literacy for some sections of the community.
+On arrival in multi-ethnic Malaysia, Rohingya refugees face further challenges due to the variety of languages spoken in the country.
 The official language of the country is Bahasa Malaysia (BM), while English plays an important role internationally.

 Like most countries in South-East Asia, Malaysia is not a signatory of the 1951 Geneva Convention.
 Refugees lack legal status and the right to work, leaving them open to low pay, exploitation in jobs in the informal economy and a sense of insecurity.
-They have no access to mainstream education and only limited access to health services.
+They have no access to education in government schools and only limited access to health services.

 The refugees who participated in the study were diverse in terms of length of time in Malaysia, levels of education, ability to read and write, languages spoken and employment status.
 In line with earlier research, phones play an important role in communicating with family and friends in Myanmar, Bangladesh, Malaysia and other parts of the world.
 Phones and access to the internet also enabled them to keep in touch with current developments through news channels, particularly those which use the Rohingya language.
-Phones were also important for personal safety within Malaysia as well as to checking on the wellbeing of family and friends.
+Phones were also important for personal safety within Malaysia as well as to check on the wellbeing of family and friends.
+Despite the vast potential for digital solutions to play a useful role in enabling refugees to lead independent lives, it is important to continue efforts to progress their rights in Malaysia and the wider region.

 Beyond this, there was considerable variation in phone use.
-Those able to read BM and English used them to access the internet.
+Those able to read BM and English used these languages to access the internet.
 This enabled them to obtain information to help with school activities and health needs, learn languages and communicate with others, obtain directions to go to new places and learn new skills, such as sewing and cooking.
-Phones are also used for leisure activities such as playing games, watching videos and for prayer.
+Phones were also used for leisure activities such as playing games and watching videos, and for prayer.
 In contrast, those who were not able to read and write in English or BM used the phone mainly for calls and to watch videos.
 The use of English in many applications presented a significant barrier to those who did not speak the language.
 Other barriers were the cost of purchasing data, particularly for those not in employment, and difficulties in obtaining SIM due to the lack of ID.